U.S. safety board to probe self-driving shuttle crash in Las Vegas

 The Automobile Association of America (AAA) of Southern Nevada, one of the shuttle’s sponsors, said it would assist the safety board’s investigation.

-“Working together and sharing information will ensure this new technology is safely implemented for the public, and that’s AAA’s top priority,” the organisation said in a statement.
+“Working together and sharing information will ensure this new technology is safely implemented for the public, and that’s AAA’s top priority,” the organization said in a statement.

 Reporter Jeff Zurschmeide, who was on the shuttle at the time of the crash, said the self-driving vehicle did what it was programmed to do but not everything a human driver might do.